Skip to main content

 How candidates use connectors

-During the setup phase, candidates browse available data sources and choose which to connect.
-During the task phase, they can search connected data sources through the AI assistant using natural language queries.
-The search is powered by TF-IDF ranking, returning relevant documents that the candidate can then reference in their deliverable.
+During the Explore phase, candidates get oriented and browse the available data sources.
+During the Task phase, they search those data sources through the AI assistant using natural language queries.
+See Candidates & Sessions for the phase model.
+The search returns relevant documents that the candidate can then reference in their deliverable.

 Signal and noise

 Each data source is tagged as either signal (relevant to the task) or noise (a distractor).
-This distinction is invisible to the candidate — they see all data sources equally and must determine which ones are useful.
+This distinction is invisible to the candidate, who sees all data sources equally and must determine which ones are useful.
 The scoring engine tracks:

 • Which data sources the candidate connected